mse-software-frameworks/weather-app/README.md

 ### Questions

-How is the schema validated based on your selected compatibility mode.
+#### How is the schema validated based on your selected compatibility mode?

-Our setup uses the default `Backward` compatibility mode.
+Our setup uses the default `BACKWARD` compatibility mode.

 From the [Confluent docs](https://docs.confluent.io/platform/current/schema-registry/avro.html#compatibility-types):